cassiozen/mithryn-ttrpg/players guide.md

 #### How Tags Work

-When a tag is clearly relevant to your action, it gives a bonus to the ability check roll equal to your rank (making success easier).
+When a tag is clearly relevant to what the PC is attempting, it lowers the target number (TN) of the roll by the PC's rank (making success easier).

 Example: Ariad has Rank 2 and the tag Animal Whisperer.
-Calming a frightened horse normally calls for a Presence roll with TN 14.
-She rolls 12, but since her tag applies, she applies +2 to the roll and succeeds.
+Calming a frightened horse normally calls for a Presence roll.
+Her Presence TN is 14, but since the tag clearly applies, she lowers it to 12.
+She rolls 12 and succeeds.

 #### Complications